matthewjburton/reservation-bot/README.md

 ## Usage

-Modify the options in the .env file to utilize your credentials and preferrences
+Create a .env file to manage the configuration for youre reservation

 ```py
 USERNAME=username       # Your HPU username